botaul/botmaster/README.md

 - User (account) requirements
 - Tweet photo, GIF, and video
 - Post a Thread when characters > 280
+- Make quick reply button
-- Send command from admin account (on DM)
+- Send command from admin account (via DM)
 - Run multiple autobase accounts (see on app.py)
 - etc. see on config.py